AlexisBogroff/startup_learning/README.md

 # Future official Dev branch
 In the process of extracting code of the business case from the web application layer.
 The web application will then be importing "adaptive_learning" as a library.

-To make it possible, "adaptive_learning" should be a package.
-Run the following instructinos in a terminal, where the file setup.py is located:
+To make this possible, "adaptive_learning" should be a package.
+Run the following instructions in a terminal, where the file setup.py is located:
 ```
 python sdist bdist_wheel build
 python setup.py develop